-Bear cub burned in California wildfire gets ‘fish-skin’
+Bear cub burned in California wildfire gets ‘fish-skin’ bandages

-RANCHO CORDOVA, Calif.
-(AP) — A bear cub is recovering after receiving fish skin bandages to its paws that were burned in the California wildfires.
+RANCHO CORDOVA, Calif. — A bear cub is recovering after receiving fish-skin bandages to its paws that were burned in the California wildfires.

 A contractor found the yearling female lying in ash and unable to walk on Aug.
 2. The bear was taken to the California Fish and Wildlife’s lab in Rancho Cordova, where video shows sterilized tilapia skins were placed on its injured paws.
 The cub also received antibiotics, laser treatments and acupuncture to manage pain.